starina-os/starina/README.md

 # Starina

 Starina ("star" + "-ina", inspired by [stellina](https://en.wiktionary.org/wiki/stellina)) is a new general-purpose operating system based on a microkernel architecture.
-It is designed to provide the best developer experience, enabling even kernel newbies to easily understand and enjoy developing an operating system.
+It is designed to provide the best developer experience, enabling even kernel newbies to easily understand and enjoy developing an OS.

 ## Why Starina?

-"What if we try building a microkernel-based general-purpose operating system with 21st-century technologies?"
+"What if we try building a microkernel-based general-purpose OS with 21st-century technologies?"
 This is the question we are trying to answer.
-There are already many microkernel projects out there; however, they often aim to be hobby or research projects or are designed for embedded systems.
+There are many microkernel projects out there; however, they often aim to be hobby or research projects or are designed for embedded systems.

-Microkernels have been considered impractical due to IPC overhead, but hardware and software have evolved significantly since the 1990s.
+Microkernels have been considered impractical in the general-purpose OS world due to IPC overhead, but hardware and software have evolved significantly since the 1990s.
 Isn't it time to revisit the microkernel architecture?
-Let's use modern technologies and see how far we can go!
+Let's see how far we can go with ideas we have today!

 Starina aims to be:

 - **Simple:** Easy to understand and develop, even for non-experts.
 - **Practical:** Aiming to be a general-purpose operating system, not just a hobby or research project.
-- **Performant:** Not sticking rigidly to a beautiful design; compromising for performance when necessary.
+- **Performant:** Not sticking rigidly to a beautiful design; compromising for performance when necessary (without sacrificing microkernel principles of course).

 ## Design Principles